Mobile Power Network for Ultimate Mobility without Battery Life Anxiety: Conclusions

 \section{Conclusions}

-Driven by the demand of solving power hungry problem for mobile and IoT devices, we propose the mobile power network (MPN) based on wireless power transfer (WPT) technologies.
-We at first present the MPN's concept evolution and application scenarios.
-We then introduce the MPN's supporting technology -- resonant beam charging (RBC), and demonstrate its features and performance.
+Driven by the demand of solving the power-hungry problem for mobile and IoT devices, we propose the mobile power network (MPN) based on wireless power transfer (WPT) technologies.
+We first present the MPN's concept evolution and application scenarios.
+We then introduce the MPN's supporting technology -- resonant beam charging (RBC), and demonstrate its features, performance, and recent progress.
 Next, we present the MPN architecture to provide wide-area mobile charging services.
-Finally, we illustrate the features of MPN and discuss the challenges and open issues.
-MPN will solve the ``last-mile'' mobile power delivery problem in the next generation of Internet, so that the ultimate mobility without ``battery life anxiety'' can be realized.
+Finally, we illustrate the application scenarios of MPN and discuss the challenges and open issues.
+MPN will solve the ``last-mile'' mobile power delivery problem in the next generation of the Internet so that the ultimate mobility without ``battery life anxiety'' can be realized.